davidmoten/remdis/README.md

 remdis
 ======

-Scala project for distributing self contained jar based tasks to remote workers using Scala actors (not Akka).
+Scala project for distributing self contained jar based tasks to remote workers using scala-actors (not Akka).

 Status: *alpha*